commercetools/ui-kit/src/components/fields/async-select-field/README.md

 #### Description

-A controlled input component with validation states and a label getting a selection from the user.
+A controlled input component with validation states and a label getting a selection from an asynchronously loaded list from the user.

 ## Usage